Making Personal Finance Decisions (High School-Based Curriculum)

 The TD Bank WOW!Zone is a comprehensive financial literacy program.
 TD Bank’s goal is to provide children and teens with information about money, savings, banking, and investing.
 The program is designed to be interactive, educational, and fun.
 TD Bank WOW!Zone lesson plans are supported with activities that are age appropriate for grades K-12.

-Mint is a free online resource that pulls together the user’s financial accounts into on place.
+Mint is a free online resource that pulls together the user’s financial accounts into one place.
 The website allows the user to track bank, credit card, investment, loan transactions, and balances through a single user interface.
 Mint is available as a mobile app in the Apple App Store and in Google Play.
-The Mint app allows a user to organize their spending into categories (i.e. restaurants, gas, groceries).
-The user is able to set a budget based on these categories and keep track how well they stick to their budget and where money is overspent.

 USET: Financial Education Resources (Website)